Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 <!--
 Easier to see what you are transitioning when the states are above the transitions.
 Easier to see what properties will be changing in the states if we can see the properties above.
+As you read the code going down, you are already familiar with the properties that the states would be editing.
+Makes it easier to reason with code.
 -->

 ---